Skip to content

 It is separate from the admin interface.
 That separation matters.

-• Available reflector modes
+• Available reflector modes and instances

 • What reflector services are available?

-• Which modes are enabled?
+• Which modes and instances are enabled?

 • What address or port should I use?